 Jack’s Camp is such a special place.
 It is located in an incredibly vast, undeveloped area.
 Because of that, the stargazing alone is unreal.
 I was there in time to see the tail end of the zebra migration from the Okavango Delta.
 It’s the second largest migration in Africa hosting 35 – 75,000 zebra and wildebeest traveling through Makgadikgadi.

 There’s also the opportunity to get up close to a group of habituated meerkats living near the camp.
 Having a wild meerkat perch itself on your head in search of predators is definitely a once in a lifetime experience.
+Another reason for it being one of the best camps in Botswana.

 The Zu’/hoasi Bushmen interaction is a special activity both for guests and the longevity of the tribal culture that has become very minimized in southern Africa.
 They share their incredible knowledge of plants, animal behaviors, and survival skills that have allowed them to live in the harsh environment.